Astor63/DirectImput-Generic-Controller-Fix/ReadMe.md

 ### How to use this Fix:

 1. Open *XOutput* and click *Start*
+2. In your game controller menu, toggle __*OFF*__ the feature *Steam Controller Support*
-2. Start your game
+3. Start your game
-3. Play with any controller
+4. Enjoy playing with your controller.

 ### Changelog: